The Widows of Culloden: Production details

-Show
+Catwalk presentation

 Audience members entered the space through a large glass pyramid.
 Seats were arranged around a square stage of rough wood, reminiscent of the wooden stage in his collection No. 13 (Spring/Summer 1999).
 Another glass pyramid was placed in the centre of the square, leaving a catwalk in which the models walked counter-clockwise.
 In contrast to Highland Rape, when the models staggered or stalked angrily down the runway, the models in Widows moved in a stoic, upright manner which Gleason described as "the attitude of warrior princesses".

 Widows of Culloden comprised fifty-one ensembles across three broad phases, each look worn by a different model.
 The show opened with dresses, sweaters, and tailored suits in tweeds, Aran knits, and brocades of muted neutral shades.
 The next phase comprised dark-coloured outfits with a focus on tartan and black leather, followed by a series of black evening gowns sometimes taken as mourning dresses.
 The final looks were a set of lighter-coloured gowns, some of which were worn with frock coats.
 The show closed with a Pepper's ghost illusion within the glass pyramid, featuring a life-sized projection of Kate Moss, an English model and friend of McQueen's, wearing a billowing chiffon dress.
 It was the first fashion show to employ this kind of illusory effect.
 After the illusion ended, as a curtain call, all the models walked the runway in a parade to the Donna Summer song "Last Dance" (1978), followed by McQueen.